Retirement Living Hub

 Here are effective strategies when you face family conflict:

 • Take a Break: When tensions escalate, step away from the discussion.
 Agree to revisit the topic after everyone has had a chance to cool down and reflect.
 This prevents impulsive decisions or hurtful words.
+Dorothy often reminded me to “take five” when I got too focused on the logistics and she got overwhelmed by the emotions.

 • Focus on Solutions, Not Blame: Instead of dwelling on whose fault it is, shift the conversation to finding a mutually acceptable solution.
 Ask, “How can we resolve this so everyone feels heard?”